fanart-tv/fanartwiki/docs/General/replace an image.md

 &nbsp;
 ##__4.)
 Submit replacement__

 * Any user may now upload a replacement submission.
-All submissions will be held until 7 days have passed from the original report, allowing for anyone to make submissions to be considered.
+All submissions will be held until 7 days have passed from an image being marked as **<u>Image needs replacing</u>**, allowing for anyone to make submissions to be considered.

 ![Report Image](../assets/images/5a-Replace_Reason.gif)